Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 After successful calibration, you are ready to proceed with the [data acquisition](#data-mode)

-**When navigating in the Reference Feature tab while in View mode, it is not possible to initiate a new reference process.
+**When navigating in the REFERENCE FEATURE tab while in VIEW MODE, it is not possible to initiate a new reference process.
 This mode only permits viewing the data from the last reference process that was run.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>